patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 Humanity is thus presented with the single largest investment and wealth generation opportunity in history.
 Picture a new industrial revolution driven by zero marginal cost renewable energy with [fixed costs less than the continued operation of existing fossil fuel plants](https://rameznaam.com/2020/05/14/solars-future-is-insanely-cheap-2020/).
-Noah Smith, an economist and writer for Bloomberg and himself at noahpinion.substack.com, has a great explanation of why this will soon come about [here](https://noahpinion.substack.com/p/answering-the-techno-pessimists-part-a3b).
+Noah Smith, an economist and writer for Bloomberg and himself on [substack](noahpinion.substack.com), has a great explanation of why this will soon come about [here](https://noahpinion.substack.com/p/answering-the-techno-pessimists-part-a3b).

 The primary reason for hope are plots like this:
 <figure class="center" style="width:100%">